If you’re a small business owner new to the funding process, you might consider working with a business loan broker.

-In this guide, we’ll review everything you need to know about hiring a business loan broker, including what they are, how commercial loan brokers work for—and benefit—you, the costs of working with a broker, potential red flags and how to make sure a broker has your best interest at heart.
+Find out everything you need to know before hiring one.
+Learn how commercial loan brokers work for and benefit you, the costs involved, potential red flags and how to make sure a business loan broker has your best interest at heart.

 What Is a Business Loan Broker?

 Business loan brokers help companies like yours obtain commercial loans.
 Brokers are third-party representatives of applicants, acting as the middleman between the owner(s) and any lenders during negotiations.

 They can work on an owner’s behalf with banks, credit unions, alternative financing companies and peer-to-peer loan platforms.
 Small business loan brokers are independent in the sense that a lender or bank doesn’t employ them.

 Why You Should Hire an Experienced Commercial Loan Broker

 While the process of getting a business loan might not be as daunting as some would lead you to believe, having the support of an experienced business loan broker when you’re seeking financing can be beneficial.

 Here are a few reasons you might take the opportunity to work with a business loan broker: